open-webrtc-toolkit/owt-server-p2p/README.md

 ### Stop the server
 Press <kbd>Ctrl</kbd> + <kbd>C</kbd> to stop the peer server.

+## Scalability
+This signaling server is designed for evaluation purpose.
+OWT client SDKs support custom signaling services.
+Please consider cloud solutions for high availability and scalability.

 ## How to contribute
 We warmly welcome community contributions to Open WebRTC Toolkit JavaScript SDK repository.
 If you are willing to contribute your features and ideas to OWT, follow the process below: